WaitThatShouldntWork/InferGPT/backend/README.md

 ## Test

 `pytest` is being used for testing the backend.
-Like with linting running the [setup](#set-up) steps should download `pytest` for you.
+Like with linting, running the [setup](#set-up) steps should download `pytest` for you.
 To then run the tests, use the following command:

 ```bash
 pytest